Songdo The Sharp First World

 Songdo First World is the first completed residential project in Songdo IBD, South Korea.
-There are 12 buildings ranging from three to 64 floors.
-Currently, there are 2,685 units within the complex.
-This luxury apartment was designed by KPF and BAUM.
+There are four buildings, each with 65 floors.
+Featuring over 2,500 residential and workspace units within the complex, this luxury building was designed by Kohn Pedersen Fox (KPF) and BAUM.
 It is located adjacent to the Songdo convensia, Northeast Asia Trade Tower and the subway station.